Sotik: Amenities and infrastructure

 The town has a district health centre within the town and St. Claire's Kaplong Mission hospital; as well as a sports ground and a cemetery.
 There are a number of government primary and secondary schools (including Kaplong Boys' High School and Kaplong Girls' High School) as well as private schools and a satellite campus for the University of Kabianga.
+The Sotik Technical Training Institute is also located in the town.